chinguyen4646/amazing-crawler/README.md

 bash run-tests.sh /src/tests/my-test.test.js
 ```

-3. If you don't want to use a script run:
+3. If you don't want to use a script, you can run:
 ```
-docker exec amazing-crawler-app npm run test docker exec amazing-crawler-app npm test -- /src/tests/my-test.test.js
+docker exec amazing-crawler-app npm run test (all tests) docker exec amazing-crawler-app npm test -- /src/tests/my-test.test.js (single test)
 ```

 ## How the Crawler class works